 This spot has been added by

-Located on Tokashiki Island, Aharen beach is the cheapest and easiest snorkeling excursion within the Kerama Shoto National Park boundaries.
-With its clownfish, butterflyfish, bright corals, giant clams and hundred of other marine species, Aharen gives a fine glimpse of Okinawa’s reef life.
+Located on Tokashiki Island, Aharen Beach is the easiest snorkeling excursion within the Kerama Shoto National Park boundaries.
+With its clownfish, butterflyfish, bright corals, giant clams and hundreds of other marine species, Aharen gives a fine glimpse of Okinawa’s reef life.

-The easiest way to reach Aharen beach from Tokashiki island jetty is the bus shuttle waiting for passengers each time a boat arrives (about 20 minutes, Y400/single trip).
-You can also rent a vehicle or take one of the island’s rare taxis.
+The easiest way to reach Aharen Beach from Tokashiki island jetty is the bus shuttle waiting for passengers each time a boat arrives (¥400 per person per trip).
+You can also rent a vehicle or grab one of the island’s rare taxis.
 Aharen is a tiny village, you will have no trouble finding its adjacent beach.

-Most of the time Aharen bay is sheltered from waves and currents, hence it is ideal for beginners.
-Mind the boat channel before entering the water: it is located on the spot’s central part, on the left side of the swimming area when facing the sea.
+Most of the time Aharen Bay is sheltered from waves and currents, hence it is ideal for beginners.
+Mind the boat channel before entering the water: it is located on the spot’s central part, between the two snorkeling areas.

-Located on the rear side of the beach, close to the bus stop, Aharen village gathers several restaurants and cheap accommodation options.
+Located on the rear side of the beach, close to the bus stop, Aharen village has several restaurants and accommodation options.
+Most visitors, however, visit the island just for the day.

 You must be logged in to post a comment.